Skip to main content

 Generating large synthetic datasets for supervised fine-tuning and post-training of language models

-Score Breakdown
+Dimension Breakdown

 Action Capability